Asmat Begum: Political role at the Mughal court

 Mehr-un-Nissa (titled 'Nur Jahan' after her marriage) became Jahangir's most beloved and influential wife and soon became the real power behind the throne after their marriage.
 Nur Jahan formed a faction known as the junta which comprised her family members and her step-son, Prince Khurram (the future emperor Shah Jahan).
 This faction, led by Nur Jahan, took control of the government as Jahangir became increasingly addicted to opium and alcohol.

 Asmat Begum, who was a wise and patient counsel in her own right, must certainly have been the nurturing hub of the junta in its heyday.
 She is also known to have taken a politically active role in the affairs of the court and served as a mother-figure to Jahangir and a counselor to Nur Jahan.
 However, Asmat Begum is perhaps best known for having invented the famous rose perfume called Jahangiri-itr, which was described by Jahangir as the discovery of his reign.

 Death

 Asmat Begum died in October 1621 in Agra.
 Upon her death, her son-in-law Jahangir, who was extremely fond of her, wrote: "Without exaggeration, in purity of disposition and in wisdom and the excellencies that are the ornament of women no Mother of the Age was ever born equal to her, and I did not value her less than my own mother."

 Asmat Begum's death was a great blow to her family.
 Heartbroken over his wife's death, Ghias Beg also died a few months later in January 1622.
-Asmat Begum was buried in her husband's mausoleum, the Tomb of I'timād-ud-Daulah in Agra, which was commissioned by her daughter Nur Jahan, for both of her parents.
-Nur Jahan, who was extremely devoted to her parents, spent large sums in its construction.
+Asmat Begum and her husband were buried in the same mausoleum, the Tomb of I'timād-ud-Daulah in Agra, which was commissioned by her daughter Nur Jahan, for both of her parents.
+Nur Jahan, who was extremely devoted to her parents, spent large sums on its construction.